masoniis/quantum-chart/README.md

  - We both enjoy math and are both currently taking AP Statistics, so charts fit well with both of our interests.
 We wanted to create a website that would give us the opportunity to make our own icons, limit our use of stock photos, and create multiple different pricing plans.
 Chart creation is a relatively unique idea for a website that allows us to do all of those things.

 # Development
-When we signed up for the website design event at FBLA, we knew that there would be many competetitors who chose the route of <ins>Wix, Wordpress, or any similar alternatives.</ins> While we could have easily done that too, we decided to code the website from the ground up with the prioritization of our education in mind.
-To be straight up, we have no regrets.
-It was super cool to learn about web development, and we learned way more than we ever would have learned with Wix.
+When we signed up for the website design event at FBLA, we knew that there would be many competetitors who chose the route of **Wix, Wordpress, or any similar alternatives.** While we could have easily done that too, we decided to **code the website from the ground up** with the prioritization of our **education** in mind.
+It was super cool to learn about web development, and we learned way more than we ever would have learned using a website builder.

 ### Svelte
 - Quantum chart is a svelte-based website.
-In the search for an ideal framework, we came across Svelte which seemed to offer nothing but benefits over other frameworks such as Next.js, Gatsby, base React, Vue, etc.
+In the search for an **ideal framework**, we came across Svelte which seemed to offer nothing but benefits over other frameworks such as Next.js, Gatsby, base React, Vue, etc. Svelte is **fast, clean, and powerful**.
+This allows for our website to perform extremely well with lightning fast loading times.

 #### Sveltekit
-- Due to our use of Svelte, it only seemed natural to use it in coordination with Sveltekit for SSR and other important features.
+- Due to our use of Svelte, it only seemed natural to use it in coordination with Sveltekit for useful features like **server side rendering, flexible file routing**, etc.

 ### TailwindCSS
 - For the CSS portion of our website, we decided to test out Tailwind.
-Tailwind made it incredibly easy to quickly set up custom classes for html elements while also helping us to remain consistent across the website.
+Tailwind made it incredibly **easy to quickly set up custom classes for html elements** while also helping us to **remain consistent** across the website.
 In hindsight, Tailwind was very helpful, but it does definietly make the sourcecode itself look very cluttered.

 #### TailwindUI
-- Since we used Tailwind, we decided to also incorporate some of the stylistic choices from the TailwindUI license.
+- Since we used Tailwind, we decided to also incorporate some of the stylistic choices from our **TailwindUI non-exclusive license**.
 TailwindUI was a very helpful reference, and it was nice to see examples from the creators of Tailwind.

 # Stylistic Choices
 Why did we choose certain elements, fonts, etc.

 ## Font
 - For our font, we decided to use the **Inter** font.
-We chose this font not only because it is entirely open source and free, but also because it is beautful for web developmenet.
-The font is very sleek, consistent, and universal.
+We chose this font not only because it is **entirely open source and free**, but also because it is beautful for web developmenet.
+The font is **very sleek, consistent, and universal**.

 ## Animations
-- In terms of our animations, we chose to include these to add uniqueness to our site compared to competitors.
+- In terms of our animations, we chose to include these to add **uniqueness and engagement** to our site compared to competitors.
 Website builders (probably) allow for animations to be built-in, but ours are customized using code so they are unlikley to be the same as other sites.

 ## Waves
-- We often use SVG waves between our element because it feels more natural to the eye and creates a more interesting transition as compared to an instant color change.
+- We often use SVG waves between our element because it feels more **natural as a transition** and creates a more interesting transition as compared to an instant color change.

 ## 3D perspective
 - On the home page of the site, there is a 3D panel.
 We chose to include this because it's unique and attracts attention while also looking pretty cool.